 Figure 1.
 Left: Most common words in all student comments.
 Right: Most common bigrams.

 Figure 2.
 Study demographics.
 Left: Distribution of attending ratings.
 Hyphenated ratings indicate that an attending circled two categories.
-Right: Distribution of final exam grades.
+Right: Distribution of final grades.

 Figure 3.
 Correlation between exam performance and reflection.
 Left: Scatter plot of grades versus fraction of completed comments.
 Each point represents one student.
 Dashed line indicates regression of fraction of completed reflections against grades.
 Inset: Top line shows equation of regression line.
 Bottom line shows coefficient of determination and p-value that the slope of the regression line is significantly different from zero.
 Right: Scatter plot of grades versus average length of comments.
 Each point represents one student.
 Dashed line and inset indicate the same as in the left panel.
 In both panels solid circles represent those who completed less than half of the comments.
 Hollow circles represent those who completed more than half of the comments.